stavroskasidis/stavroskasidis.github.io/_posts/2017-05-06-designing-a-flexible-fluent-api-part1.md

 >Through this series we will see a real life example of how to create a fluent API that is flexible.
 Keep reading to see what I mean.

-Recently, I had to design and create a web platform for the company I work for.
-The platform would be used by other developers of the company to create business applications.
+Recently, I had to design and create a web platform.
+The platform would be used by other developers to create business applications.
 One of the many problems I had to solve is a pretty common requirement for this kind of sofware:

 *"The end user must be able to customize the layout of a CRUD view; e.g. change the order of the fields, hide them, change their captions or size etc"*